uberspark/uberxmhf/tee-cred/trunk/doc/design.md

 when audit logs are requested, and use local processing to convert it to human-readable format.
 This is a bit of a pain though, since you wouldn't be able to access the logs from just any machine.

+## How large does the audit nonce need to be?

+The attacker model is that the malware-attacker has a set of audit-tokens for a command that was previously executed.
+The attacker wants to keep initiating that command with the PAL again until the PAL generates an audit-nonce matching one of the audit-tokens.
+This part seems like a birthday-attack, which implies we'd need something on the order or 256 bits for the audit nonce _if the pal generates the audit nonces uniformly at random_.

+On the other hand, the nonces do not really need to be random.
+They just need to not repeat.
+Can we do this by making them monotonic?

+I think we can do this by simply using the epoch-nonce + relative time obtained from the svcapi.
+In the current version of the protocol, we could set the audit-nonce to epoch-nonce||epoch-offset.

+It might make sense for this to be a "first class" concept though. i.e., this is more information that would be useful in the audit log.
+Therefore, we could actually _replace_ the audit-nonce with epoch-nonce and epoch-offset.